Toronto Cottage Country North Of The City

 While we planted, the curious chipmunks came up to inspect our work.
 I was sure they would be digging in the newly turned earth as soon as we were out of sight!

 We kept a close watch out for the dreaded black flies that plague Toronto cottage country at this time of year but saw little of them.
-We figured the dragon flies must have been gorging themselves on black flies when one day we saw swarms of dragonflies skimming the lake.
+One day we saw swarms of dragonflies skimming the lake and figured the dragon flies must have been gorging themselves on black flies.

 We saw lots of caterpillars on the sunny side of rocks in preparation for a healthy butterfly population later in the summer.